Automattic/newspack-blocks/README.md

 ### Generating Builds

-To generate a build of the current blocks, run `npm run build:webpack`.
+To generate a build of the current blocks, run `npm run build`.

 To clean out the built blocks, run `npm run clean`.